 If you stay on the path and continue bearing to the left there is a beautiful path all the way to the border post.
 I walked this several times alone and found some stunning view points.
 Best of all?
 No one else to be seen.

-There are lots of Baboons in the area so do be wary of what you carry with you. baboons are quick to intimidate us and will target women specifically.
+There are lots of Baboons in the area so do be wary of what you carry with you.
+Baboons are quick to intimidate us and will target women specifically.
 Yes, they can sex us.
+If you have been through the border posts of Zambia or Zimbabwe you will have seen them hanging around there and they are very relaxed and swagger around like they own the place.
+Don’t let this fool you, if you approach too closely they can become very aggressive.

-Another great and little known path is to the right as you enter the Victoria Falls National Park.
+Another secret place of Victoria Falls is the little known path to the right as you enter the Victoria Falls National Park.
 You do need to be aware of wildlife here.
 And not just Baboons but also Hippo and Elephant.
 You lose sight of the Falls for about 70 meters and then come to a railing where the view along the side of the Falls is excellent.
 In the distance is the small pedestrian bridge over to the island.
 Further away is the famous bridge which was completed in 1905.
 You can continue walking past the view points until you actually get to the banks of the Zambezi River.

 Peer off to your left and you can see the edge of the Falls.
 Be very careful here.
 The rocks are wet and slippery and if you fall in you will be gone in seconds.
 You are that close to the edge!
 This is another great perspective of the Falls and one that few people bother to visit.